 Rubin is a technologist by training and currently works as a senior product manager for a software firm in the Washington, DC area.
 He holds a B.S. in Information Systems Management from the University of Maryland,Baltimore County.

 Harpreet previously held various senior management positions in the New York area.
 He left his career on Wall Street to help found the Sikh Coalition in the wake of hate crimes against Sikh-Americans after the September 11, 2001 attacks.
-Harpreet also serves on the Board of Trustees of the Sikh Scholarship Foundation and on the Board of Advisors of the Sikh Research Institute.
+Harpreet serves on the Board of Trustees of the Sikh Scholarship Foundation and on the advisory boards of Institute for Asian American Studies and Sikh Research Institute.